RevContent/api-showcase/README.md

 1. Git Clone the latest DEVELOP branch of api-showcase into a workspace.
 2. Setup a Virtual Host pointing to your api-showcase/htdocs directory (i.e http://api-showcase.localhost).
-3. Install NPM Dependencies.
+3. Install NPM Dependencies in htdocs folder. (npm install)
-4. Install Gulp Dependencies.
+4. Install Bower Dependencies in htdocs folder. (bower install)
 5. Open Webrowser and run http://api-showcase.localhost (or whatever vhost you established in Step #2)
 6. Troubleshoot and resolve environment errors if showcase is not running.
 7. You are ready to start coding.